chrisli0629/Bootcamp/00-Instructions/ACC Bootcamp Weekly Roadmap.md

   * Filtering after Grouping
   * Subquerying

-* Week 11: More SQL Databases
+* Week 13: More SQL Databases

-  * Schema and how to design one?
+  * Relations and Keys
   * Inserts
   * Updates
   * Deletes
   * Merging
   * Data Definition Language
   * Intermediate Querying
+  * Schema and how to design one?

-* Week 12: jQuery
+* Week 14: jQuery & Front-end Back-end Integration

   * Why and why not jQuery
   * Alternatives to jQuery